sigp/lighthouse/book/src/ui-configuration.md

 ## Name

-This is your name, it can be modified and is solely used to aesthetics.
+This is your name, it can be modified and is solely used for aesthetics.

 ## Device